Bowen Island Recycling Depot

 All non-refundable Tetra Pak type packaging are now recyclable.This includes all sugar, broth, egg, cream (both dairy and plant-based substitutes), and soup cartons.

-Milk cartons are made from Polycoat – lightweight, high-grade paperboard sandwiched between two thin layers of polyethylene film.
+These cartons are made from Polycoat – lightweight, high-grade paperboard sandwiched between two thin layers of polyethylene film.
 Polycoat is a high-value material that can be converted into new material using an enormous blender, where a combination of heat, water and agitation break down the material to produce raw fibre, or pulp.
 The pulp is then used to make new paper products such as corrugated medium (the inner layer of corrugated cardboard), liner board and household tissue products.
 The small amount of residual polyethylene can be screened off for use in other plastic and composite materials.

 Proudly powered by Weebly